1. The shift to plant-based protein production will put most UK farmers out of business

 2. We need to graze cattle and sheep to turn grassland into food

 This is a completely unnecessary use of grassland.
-A 2019 study from Harvard Law School showed that we use all current UK cropland to grow food for human consumption, we can more than feed our entire population.
+A 2019 study from Harvard Law School showed that if we use all current UK cropland to grow food for human consumption, we can more than feed our entire population.
 And, yes, that includes enough protein too.
 There is simply no need to make food from grassland.
 Instead, it can be rewilded and given back to nature.

 3. Grassland is an important carbon sink and we should leave it alone